Technology / Networking

 That will show details about what's currently happening with that port.
 The table looks familiar, except "SecurityViolation" has changed to 1.
 Now, if we kept repeating this simulated attack by bringing the switch on and then letting it get shut down, that number would keep counting, ticking up each time.

-If we wanted to see details about all the ports that were currently in error disabled state, we could so by typing:
+If we wanted to see details about all the ports that were currently in error-disabled state, we could do so by typing:

 show inter status err-disabled

-The table we see after typing that tells us that only one port is "err-disabled" because of a "psecure-violation".
+The table we see after typing tells us that only one port is "err-disabled" because of a "secure-violation."
 Port security did its job and stopped the same previously successful CAM overflow attack in its tracks.

 Wrapping Up

-This post covered only the bare essentials about what a CAM table overflow attack is, why it's done and how to prevent one.
+This post covered only the bare essentials of what a CAM table overflow attack is, why it's done, and how to prevent one.
 There is a lot more to learn about network security and penetration testing methods.
-Learn how to (start link) perform white hat hacking with CBT Nuggets' 127 videos or study for the (ISC)² CISSP certification
+Learn how to (start link) perform white hat hacking with CBT Nuggets' 127 videos or study for the ISC2 CISSP certification

 Download